k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 ```kotlin
 data class ApiResponse(val message: String
 ```

-And the second one is just main one for this application:
+And the second one is just the main class for this application:
 ```kotlin
 import org.springframework.boot.autoconfigure.SpringBootApplication
 import org.springframework.boot.runApplication